Gus-MO/NossaDall-e/README.md

     npm install

+Create a local file called `images`.

 #### Creating a bot

-for launching the bot just run the `app.js` file:
+For launching the bot just run the `app.js` file:

     node app.js